Gering softball finished undefeated on last day of invite

 “Chadron is a really good team, and they are a very young team, so they’re going to be really good in the years to come,” he said.
 "They’re a team that if you just let them hang around, they’ll put up some runs against you.
 I just told them not to take it lightly and again come with that same energy, that same effort from the first pitch and take care of business.”

-The second hand of the day has Alliance and Chadron play each other.
-It was a game of defense at the start, as by the fifth inning, the score was still tied at 1-1.
+The second game of the day has Alliance and Chadron play each other.

 Chadron would take control of the game with an 8-run fifth inning to put the game away.
 The Cardinals won 9-1 over the Bulldogs.